ZeppelinCo/API-Documentation/Activity/README.md

-# Activity
+## Activity

-## Messages in this network.
-Corresponds to the "Activity" tab on the website.

 <pre class="terminal">
 GET https://{YOUR_NETWORK_URL}.zepppelin.com/api/3/activity.json
 </pre>

+Return messages in particular network.
+Corresponds to the "Activity" tab on the website.

 ### Parameters